user-cube/devops-cheatsheet/docs/git/hooks/hooks.md

 rm "$1.bak"
 ```

-This script fetches the current branch name and appends it to the first line of the commit message.
-Adjust the script according to your needs.
+This script retrieves the current branch name and appends it to the first line of the commit message.
+Modify the script as per your requirements.
 Now, every time you make a commit, the branch name will be automatically added to the commit message.